Oliver Gray

-Oliver Gray (born 28 April 2005) is a British racing driver who most recently competed in the 2025 European Le Mans Series, winning the Drivers' Championship with VDS Panis Racing.
-He previously drove for Inter Europol Competition in 2024.
-Gray was previously a member of the Williams Driver Academy.
+Oliver Gray (born 28 April 2005) is a British racing driver competing in the European Le Mans Series for Forestier Racing by Panis.
+He won the 2025 European Le Mans Series in LMP2 with VDS Panis Racing, partnering Esteban Masson and Charles Milesi.
+Gray was previously a Williams F1 junior, finishing runner-up in British F4 and racing in FIA Formula 3 for Carlin.

 Early career

 Karting

 Gray began his karting career at Buckmore Park in 2015.
 After winning the British Championship in 2019, he moved into international competition in 2020, driving for Leclerc by Lennox Racing.
 He also narrowly missed out on winning the 2019 IAME International Final at Le Mans, losing victory to Oliver Bearman due to a last-lap engine failure.

 Formula 4

 2021

 Gray began his single-seater career in 2021, driving for Fortec Motorsport in the F4 British Championship.
 He had a solid season, taking his maiden wins in Thruxton Circuit.
 However, those were his only wins of the year, let alone standing on the podium.
 Despite missing a round, Gray placed seventh in the standings.

 Gray also took part in two rounds of the Italian F4 Championship with BVM Racing.
 He had a best finish of 12th and placed 37th in the championship.